lsbFlying/resy/README.md

   function inputChange(event: React.ChangeEvent<HTMLInputElement>) {
     /**
      * be careful：The update of this controlled input/textarea needs to be updated synchronously,
      * otherwise, due to asynchronous updates such as "store.setState" or "store[key] = newValue",
      * it will cause input/textarea unable to input characters in languages other than English.
      * be careful："syncUpdate" is a helpless solution to the conflict between
      * resy update scheduling mechanism and react's update execution mechanism for text input.
      *
      * be careful：react itself, even the version of react V18,
      * There is a problem that asynchronous updates make it impossible to input text in languages other than English.
      * eg: (xxxpromise).then(() => { setState(xxx); });
      *
      * be careful：At the same time, "syncUpdate" can also be used by development partners
      * who do not like to use callbacks to get the latest data.
      * Because after it is executed, it can get the latest data through store
      * for the next step of business logic processing.
      */
     store.syncUpdate({
       inputValue: event.target.value,
     });
-    // @exampleB:
+    // @example B:
     // store.syncUpdate(() => {
     //   return {
     //     inputValue: event.target.value,